 Cub Scouts Earn Awards

-Each time you complete an accomplishment or learn a new skill you will be rewarded.
+Each time a Cub Scout completes an accomplishment or learn a new skill, the Scout will be rewarded.
 Sometimes the reward is a bead or a patch.
-Sometimes it is a smile on your parents face to see you grow and learn.
+Sometimes it is a smile on the parents' face to see how their child is growing and learning.